ifwe/bruce/example_clients/c_and_c++/readme.md

 -----

-readme.md: Copyright 2014 Tagged, Inc.
+readme.md: Copyright 2014 if(we), Inc.

 readme.md is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.